Updated: May 2020

 Sooty shearwater (Puffinus griseus)

-A small number of sooty shearwater have been seen and heard circling above the 12 Mile bluffs and trig station A8NK, after dark in early November.
-Their calls have been heard early morning, presumably flying overhead while heading to sea.
-Seabird calls were heard on the ground, and possibly burrow calls, during the day on Whiteman’s Terrace in early December 2017, indicating that a relict population may be nesting on the mainland.
+A small number of sooty shearwater have been seen and heard circling above the 12 Mile bluffs and trig station A8NK, after dark and early morning, from early November to mid-February.
+Seabird calls were heard on the ground (possibly burrow calls), during the day on Whiteman’s Terrace in early December 2017, indicating that a population may still be nesting on the mainland.
 Historically, a colony of “seabirds” nested on the headland around trig station A8NK (locally known as “Starvation Point”), until they annoyed neighbours so much that the headland was burnt in the early 1940s.

 Blue duck (Hymenolaimus malacorhynchos)